emojicode/emojicode.github.io/src/guides/packageAPI.md

 ```

 Whenever a 📯 instance is now allocated, a value area will be reserved capable
-of represesnting `SHA256_CTX`.
+of representing `SHA256_CTX`.
 Of course, we need to also implement our
-intializer:
+initializer:

 ```
 void cryptoSHA256Initalizer(Thread *thread) {
-    SHA256_CTX *sha26 = stackGetThis(thread)->value;
+    SHA256_CTX *sha26 = stackGetThisObject(thread)->value;
     SHA256_Init(sha26);
 }
 ```

-An initialzer handler is slightly different from a method handler as it returns
+An initializer handler is slightly different from a method handler as it returns
-nothing.
-If you want a Nothingness initializer to return Nothingness, you can
+`void.
+If you want a Nothingness initializer to return Nothingness, you can set
-set the value field of the this object to `NULL`, like so:
+the value field of the this object to `NULL`, like so:
-`stackGetThis(thread)->value = NULL;`.
-This is the only case in which you may
+`stackGetThisObject(thread)->value = NULL;`.
+This is the only case in which you
-assign the `value` field.
+may assign the `value` field.

-Our intializer above does nothing special.
+Our initializer above does nothing special.
 It casts the pointer to the value
 field to a `SHA256_CTX` pointer and calls `SHA256_Init`.

 Now the implementations for the methods 📇 and 📩 follow:

 ```
 Something cryptoSHA256Append(Thread *thread) {
-    SHA256_CTX *sha256 = stackGetThis(thread)->value;
+    SHA256_CTX *sha256 = stackGetThisObject(thread)->value;
     Data *data = stackGetVariable(0, thread).object->value;
     SHA256_Update(sha256, data->bytes, data->length);
     return NOTHINGNESS;
 }

 Something cryptoSHA256Final(Thread *thread) {
-    SHA256_CTX *sha256 = stackGetThis(thread)->value;
+    SHA256_CTX *sha256 = stackGetThisObject(thread)->value;

     Object *output = newArray(SHA256_DIGEST_LENGTH);
     SHA256_Final(output->value, sha256);

-    stackPush(output, 0, 0, thread);  // 1.
+    stackPush(somethingObject(output), 0, 0, thread);  // 1.
     Object *obj = newObject(CL_DATA);
     Data *outData = obj->value;
     outData->length = SHA256_DIGEST_LENGTH;
-    outData->bytesObject = stackGetThis(thread);  // 2.
+    outData->bytesObject = stackGetThisObject(thread);  // 2.
     outData->bytes = outData->bytesObject->value;
     stackPop(thread);  // 3.